 Applying for a Health and Care visa can seem like a daunting task for healthcare professionals looking to work in the UK.

-Our trained immigration lawyers at IAS can help you on your journey to acquiring a care visa.
+Our trained immigration lawyers at IAS can help you on your journey to acquiring a Health and Care visa.
 From checking your eligibility and visa category to submitting the correct documents, our lawyers are experts in immigration matters and visa applications.
 They will continue to support you after you have been granted entry clearance.

-To find out more about which visa route you should take, or how we can help you to secure your UK Visa, call our friendly team today on 0121 667 6530.
+To find out more about which visa route you should take, advice about a UK sponsor, or how we can help you to secure your UK Visa, call our friendly team today on 0121 667 6530.

 Comprehensive immigration advice tailored to your circumstances and goals.

 Designed to make your visa application as smooth and stress-free as possible.